Ending Chronic Homelessness in Boston

 Friends of Boston’s Homeless supports four tremendously successful Housing First Programs in Boston: HUES (high users of emergency services) to Home, SSVF (Homeless Veterans and their families), Linking Treatment to Housing (homeless people struggling with mental health and addictions) and Home to Stay (long-term shelter stayers).

-- In six years, these Housing First Programs Friends supports placed over 800 long-term homeless individuals in dignified permanent housing.
+- In seven years, these Housing First Programs Friends supports placed over 900 long-term homeless individuals in dignified permanent housing (27% slept in places not meant for human habitation prior to being housed).

-- Today over 90% are maintaining their housing and have not returned to the streets or shelters.
+- Today over 90% remain in their homes and have not returned to the streets or shelters.

-- Saves our community about $11,000/person per year in health care and public safety alone once someone is housed rather than living on the streets or in shelters – providing a dignified and cost-effective solution to homelessness.
+- Saves our community over $13,000/person per year in health care and public safety alone once someone is housed rather than living on the streets or in shelters – providing a dignified and cost-effective solution to homelessness.

 The most significant barrier to immediately housing individuals, however, is Housing Start-up Expenses: security deposits, first/last month’s rent, initial rental gaps, and essential furniture and household items.
 Because all are long-term homeless, their savings are usually non-existent and none have furniture or other household items we all need to make a house a home.